jimhopper/jimhopper.com/src/_healing-resources/counseling-and-therapy.md

 [The Consumer’s Guide to Psychotherapy](http://www.amazon.com/dp/067177851X/ref=nosim/?tag=jimhoppercom-20/), by Drs.
 Jack Engler and Dan Goleman (author of the best-selling Emotional Intelligence), is an excellent book available in paperback from Amazon, both new and used (some really cheap), and may be in your local library.
 Though it was published in 1992, and is not up to date on the latest treatment innovations, this book has a great deal of timeless wisdom about choosing a therapist, the nature of therapy, different schools of therapy, etc.

-For men with histories of unwanted or abusive sexual experiences in childhood,&nbsp;[MaleSurvivor](http://www.malesurvivor.org/) has an online [Resource Directory](http://discussion.malesurvivor.org/accept-resource-terms.php?page=resourcedirectory) for finding therapists.
+For men with histories of unwanted or abusive sexual experiences in childhood, [MaleSurvivor](http://www.malesurvivor.org/) has an online [Resource Directory](http://discussion.malesurvivor.org/accept-resource-terms.php?page=resourcedirectory) for finding therapists.
 Neither I nor MaleSurvivor can evaluate or vouch for the competence of the therapists who list themselves with this resource, but this may be a good sources of leads.
 If you do contact someone from this directory, I recommend asking them if there’s *anyone else* (aside from themselves) that they’d recommend as experienced and competent at helping men with your concerns and needs.
 Depending on where they are, there may not be, but it’s important for you to have multiple options whenever possible.